Building RAG Applications with NVIDIA NIM and Haystack on K8s

 "name": "namespaces/nim_llm_gpu_avg",

-1. A separate HPA definition is created for the two NVIDIA NIM.
+1. A separate HPA definition is created for the two NVIDIA NIMs.
 Within this definition, we specify the minimum and maximum number of replicas, the metric to monitor, and the target value for that metric.
-Below is the definition for the LLM NIM HPA and you can create the similar for the NeMo Retriever Embedding NIM using nim_embedding_gpu_avg metric.
+Below is the definition for the LLM NIM HPA and you can create the similar for the NeMo Retriever Text Embedding NIM using nim_embedding_gpu_avg metric.

 LLM NIM HPA file: